-“Do Not Destroy” is Sadie Barnette’s first solo exhibition in New York.
+“Do Not Destroy” is Sadie Barnette’s first solo exhibition in New York at Baxter Street at Camera Club of New York.
 A meditation on her father’s life, the Black Panthers, and the FBI, Barnette offers a landscape of black radicalism and family in the face of government surveillance and violence.
 Barnette’s work is an offering towards restoration, care, and black kinship via the entanglement of a protracted government brutality.
 Barnette’s father Rodney Barnette, a founding member of the Compton chapter of the Black Panthers, and his personal FBI files are used both here and as part of the series “My Father's FBI Files” which have appeared at the Oakland Museum of California and will have its third iteration at the Jan Shrem and Maria Manetti Shrem Museum of Art.
 In this interview Barnette and I discussed the makings of this show, her ongoing project, and her devotion to her father.

 Essence Harden: A large part of your work, for me, is this sense of the everyday.
 That Rodney, his life, and those he knew were situated, via the FBI's scope, as some sort of live act, which needed to be captured, remembered, and fixed in ink.
 They were obsessed, as if dinner, smiles, and conversations were a cosmology of threats by virtue of their blackness.
 How does your sense of the ordinary work, as you gathered and copied files and laid out the show?